 The exhibition by Helvetas goes in search of happiness – in Switzerland and across the world.
 This journey asks the question: what could "sustainable happiness" look like?
 Happiness that contributes to personal, societal and global well-being and does not harm the environment, other people or future generations?
 And what is it that makes the world, us, you and me, happy?

-Second exhibition venue: Landesmuseum Lichtenstein, Städtle 43, 9490 Vaduz, Liechtenstein
+Current exhibition venue: Liechtenstein National Museum, Städtle 43, 9490 Vaduz, Liechtenstein

 Venue: Quartier Libre at Pont de la Machine, Genève

-After being held in West Switzerland, the exbition will be move to Zurich, Bern and other cities in the German-speaking part of the country.
+After being shown in West Switzerland, the exhibition will move to Zurich, Bern and other cities in the German-speaking part of the country.

 Stay tuned for more information!